tessercat/daoistic-book/daoistic.md

 ## English

-When good leaders are shown the way, hard work lets them walk right down the middle.
+When good leaders are shown the way, it's hard, but they can walk right down the middle.

-When average leaders are shown the way, some create and some destroy,
+When average leaders are shown the way, some create, some destroy.

-When bad leaders are shown the way, they laugh at it.
+When poor leaders are shown the way, they laugh at it.

-If it's not funny,
+If they didn't laugh at it,
-it's not worth thinking of as Dao.
+it wouldn't be worth thinking of as Dao.

 So to set it down in words,